Scheduled MonumentsEnglandAllensford blast furnace

 Allensford blast furnace is a scheduled monument protected by Historic England under reference 1006405.
 View the official record →

-Allensford blast furnace is an industrial monument located in Northumberland, dating to the eighteenth century.
+Allensford blast furnace is a scheduled ancient monument located in Northumberland, representing the iron-working industry of the eighteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006405.

 Allensford blast furnace is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006405.